-- 452 Meats were tested in triplicate.
-Toxin was not detected in beef stored for up to 50 - days nor lamb stored up to 35 days.
-One of the two fresh chilled pork products - 454 supported toxin formation at 35 days but not after 25 days.
-Although this challenge - 455 test has provided additional evidence regarding the production of toxin by non- - 456 proteolytic C. botulinum in a variety of red meats, indicating the potential to safely - extend shelf lives beyond ten days, it is important to note that this only reflects the - 458 conditions in the six types of fresh meat used in this study.
-Further work would be - 459 beneficial to ensure this was fully representative of conditions present within and - between the different meat types studied. - 461 Exposure assessment (quantified risk) - In the absence of reported outbreaks of botulism associated with properly controlled - 463 fresh, chilled meats, it is possible to estimate the theoretical level of protection - provided by 'normal' industry practice.
-'Normal' practice would be defined as that - 465 meeting the requirements of EU Regulations for the production, storage and sale of - these products.
-The 'protection factor' was calculated in this review by estimating the - number of portions that have been sold (x) in a defined period without causing - 468 botulism and expressing the level of protection as "1 in >10x packs associated with - botulism".
-The number of units of fresh beef, pork and lamb sold was estimated - 470 using a variety of national and international data sets (BMPA, MLA, Agriculture and - 471 Horticulture Development Board, Organisation for Economic Co-operation and - 472 Development, Food and Agriculture Organization) spanning several decades.
-Based - on a portion size of 250g it was estimated that in the UK between 1999 and 2017 - 474 (excluding 2006) 3.1 x 1010, 2.2 x 1010 and 8.6 x 109 units of beef, pork and lamb - were sold giving a total of 6.2x1010 250g portions.
-The protection factor provided by - 476 the current industry practice for fresh, chilled meat in the UK was therefore estimated - 477 at 1 in >10^{10.8} packs per case of botulism.
-This is comparable to the protection - 478 afforded by many other processes applied to render foods 'safe' regarding a variety - of bacterial pathogens.
-For Listeria monocytogenes, a six-log reduction achieved by - 480 the recommended 70°C for two minutes would provide a theoretical protection factor - of 1x106 units, assuming 1 organism per unit.
-For proteolytic C. botulinum, 121°C for - 482 three minutes, or F_03 , would provide a protection factor of $1x10^8$ $1x10^9$ units.
-It - should be noted that that although 1012 is a recognized figure in relation to foodborne - 484 C. botulinum kill (F03), analysis of this in several studies has moved majority opinion - 485 to conclude that a 10-8-10-9 probability of growth approximates to the twelve-log - inactivation of proteolytic C. botulinum in phosphate buffer as described in the - original study by Esty and Meyer (1922) and is an acceptable food safety objective. - 488 Report summary - The report used a risk assessment approach to establish the level of protection - 490 afforded by current and historical industry practice with respect to non-proteolytic C. - 491 botulinum in fresh, chilled meat.
-The level of protection was estimated as >10.8 - 492 safety units or <1 reported case in over 10^{10.8} 250g units sold.
-A detailed review of - 493 botulism outbreaks failed to identify any caused by commercially produced, fresh, - 494 chilled meat stored under correct temperature conditions.
-A new challenge test study - on beef, pork and lamb demonstrated no (<40pg per g) toxin formation by a cocktail
+52. In the absence of reported outbreaks of botulism associated with properly controlled fresh, chilled meats, it is possible to estimate the theoretical level of protection provided by 'normal' industry practice.
+'Normal' practice would be defined as that meeting the requirements of EU Regulations for the production, storage and sale of these products.
+The 'protection factor' was calculated in this review by estimating the number of portions that have been sold (x) in a defined period without causing botulism and expressing the level of protection as "1 in >10^x packs associated with botulism".
+The number of units of fresh beef, pork and lamb sold was estimated using a variety of national and international data sets (BMPA, MLA, Agriculture and Horticulture Development Board, Organisation for Economic Co-operation and Development, Food and Agriculture Organization) spanning several decades.
+Based on a portion size of 250g it was estimated that in the UK between 1999 and 2017 (excluding 2006) 3.1 x 1010, 2.2 x 1010 and 8.6 x 109 units of beef, pork and lamb were sold giving a total of 6.2x1010 250g portions.
+The protection factor provided by the current industry practice for fresh, chilled meat in the UK was therefore estimated at 1 in $>10^{10.8}$ packs per case of botulism.
+This is comparable to the protection afforded by many other processes applied to render regarding a variety of bacterial pathogens.
+For Listeria 'safe' foods monocytogenes, a six-log reduction achieved by the recommended 70°C for two minutes would provide a theoretical protection factor of 1x106 units, assuming 1 organism per unit.
+For proteolytic C. botulinum, 121°C for three minutes, or F03, would provide a protection factor of 1x108 - 1x109 units.
+It should be noted that that although 10^{12} is a recognized figure in relation to foodborne C. botulinum kill (F03), analysis of this in several studies has moved majority opinion to conclude that a 10-8-10-9 probability of growth approximates to the twelve-log inactivation of proteolytic C. botulinum in phosphate buffer as described in the original study by Esty and Meyer (1922) and is an acceptable food safety objective.